The Toledo Design Collective is inspiring transformative growth through urban planning and thoughtful design.

 Our expertise and passion stems from decades of combined experience as architects, city planners, urban developers, community leaders and devoted Toledo residents.

 Board Co-Chair.
 Mac is an urban planner for ConnecToledo, the Downtown Toledo Development Corporation.
-He has a Master of Urban Planning and Development from Cleveland State University.

 TDC Treasurer.
 Bill has an extensive real estate background specializing in acquisition, disposition, site selection and all facility management disciplines.